 FAQ about Coronavirus for students

-A further relaxation of the contact ban and distance regulation is expected in June.
-For HFBK, it is planned to offer classroom teaching in small groups (up to 5 persons), personal individual tutorials on site and working with up to 5 persons in the workshops and studios for the remaining lecture period is possible.
+Against the background of the current pandemic development, the courses offered in the winter semester should be determined by forms of digital teaching.
+Classroom teaching in small groups (up to 5 persons), personal individual tutorials on site and working with up to 5 persons in the workshops and studios for the remaining lecture period is possible.
 If necessary, a hybrid teaching format (with BBB) should be chosen in order to integrate further persons.

 - Building Lerchenfeld 2: